Astra-Alliance/astra-alliance.github.io/_posts/2015-09-23-astra-nqt-enhancement-2015-16.md

 During this practical, active and lively session, Michelle will provide a detailed and coherent introduction to Higher Order Thinking, as well as dialogic approaches and the use of questioning.
 She will also explore how to most effectively use Bloom's Revised Taxonomy and Higher Order Thinking/Planning with Bloom/Socratic questioning and there will also be time for sharing classroom strategies and activities.
 The session will encourage students to solve problems more independently and to think creatively, producing and generating new ideas and knowledge, making decisions and analysing and evaluating information and ideas.

 ##SESSION SEVEN: CELEBRATION EVENT ON BUILDING LEARNING POWER, LED BY PROFESSOR GUY CLAXTON / NQT 'WIGT' POSTER PRESENTATIONS
-####Wednesday 29th June 2016 from 1-4pm at Dr Challoner?s Grammar School, including hot buffet lunch (HP6 5HA)
+####Wednesday 29th June 2016 from 1-4pm at Dr Challoner's Grammar School, including hot buffet lunch (HP6 5HA)

 > "Unlike most education initiatives, [Building Learning Power](http://www.buildinglearningpower.com/) stops being something you do but becomes something you are."